-If a proposed development has been awarded funding(or tax credits through a competitive process, the development applicant is advised that it must adhere to the commitments it made, including that made relative to permanent supportive housing, at the time of application.
+If a proposed development applicant has been awarded funding or tax credits through a competitive process, the development applicant is advised that it must adhere to the commitments it made for the development, including that made relative to Supportive Housing, at the time of application.
 Prior approval must be obtained from CHFA and/or DOH if any change from the original proposal is contemplated.
-All applicants receiving financing or LIHTC awards from CHFA for developments proposing to include permanent supportive housing units in their unit mix will be subject to Quality Assurance Monitoring.
-Failure to honor a commitment made for supportive housing for which points were awarded will result in an event of non-compliance.
+All applicants receiving financing or LIHTC awards from CHFA for developments proposing to include Supportive Housing units in their unit mix will be subject to Quality Assurance Monitoring.
+Failure to honor a commitment made for Supportive Housing for which points were awarded will result in an event of non-compliance.

-The Corporation for Supportive Housing can provide technical assistance and training to applicants prior to submission of a funding or tax credit application, during the development process, ongoing during housing operations and through Quality Assurance Monitoring.
+The Corporation for Supportive Housing (CSH) can provide technical assistance and training to applicants prior to submission of a funding or tax credit application, during the development process, ongoing during housing operations and through Quality Assurance Monitoring.
 Please contact:

-Corporation for Supportive Housing 75 Charter Oak Avenue, 1-201 Hartford, CT 06106 (860) 560-0744 x 2703
+Corporation for Supportive Housing

+75 Charter Oak Avenue, 1-201

+Hartford, CT 06106

+John.dunne@csh.org

+(860) 560-0744 x 2703 during COVID 860-692-2056